History of Zach Edey in Timeline

 Zach Edey

-Zach Edey is a Canadian professional basketball player currently with the Memphis Grizzlies.
-Standing at 7'4", he's the tallest active NBA player and the tallest in Big Ten history.
-He played college basketball for Purdue, leading them to the NCAA championship game.
-Edey earned consecutive Big Ten Player of the Year and National Player of the Year awards in 2023 and 2024.
+Zach Edey is a Canadian professional basketball player for the Memphis Grizzlies of the NBA.
+Renowned for his towering height of 7'4", he is the tallest player in Big Ten history and the tallest active NBA player.
+He played college basketball for the Purdue Boilermakers, leading them to the NCAA championship game.
+Edey was a dominant force in college, earning Big Ten Player of the Year and consensus National Player of the Year honors in both 2023 and 2024.
 He was drafted by the Grizzlies in the first round of the 2024 NBA draft.

 In 2023, Canada won the bronze medal over the United States in the third-place game.
 This was Canada's first-ever World Cup medal, and first medal at a major global tournament since the 1936 Summer Olympics.

-On May 14, 2002, Zachry Cheyne Edey was born.
-He is now a Canadian professional basketball player for the Memphis Grizzlies of the NBA.
+On May 14, 2002, Zach Edey was born.
+He would later become a professional basketball player.

 Others born on this day/year